Sonya Butt: Special Operations Executive

+In October 1944, France having been liberated, Butt met up with her husband in Paris and returned to England.
+She had lost 40 lb during her four-plus months in France.

 Honours and awards

 Her work and bravery were recognised with the award of the MBE and a Mention in Dispatches.
 She was still only 20 years old.
+She was made a Knight of the Order of the Legion of Honour (France) in 2007.

 Postwar life

 Much to the annoyance of her superiors, Butt left without signing off.
 After the war, Sonya and Guy went to live in Canada.
 Guy d'Artois had parachuted into another district of France about the same time as Butt.
 For the success of his mission, he was awarded the Distinguished Service Order and the Croix de Guerre.
 In 1947, he received another very senior decoration, the George Medal (GM) for his work in rescuing an injured missionary in northern Canada.
 After a tour in Japan, Guy served in the Korean War, before the couple settled down again in Canada.
 Guy and Sonia (an alternative spelling of her name) had six children, three boys and three girls.
 In Canada, she also used the name Toni D'Artois.

 Butt's husband died at the Sainte-Anne-de-Bellevue Veterans hospital in March 1999.
 Sonya Butt died on 21 December 2014 at the age of 90.
 She was survived by the couple's six children.
 She was described, incorrectly, in her obituary of being the last surviving female British spy of the Second World War.